 Here are three landscaping tips to help create a snake deterrent barrier around your home:

-Regularly mow your lawn: Keeping the grass trimmed short eliminates hiding spots for snakes and their prey.
+- Regularly mow your lawn: Trimming the grass short eliminates hiding spots for snakes and their prey.

 Install Snake-Proof Fencing